digitalocean/functions-deployer/deployerDesign.md

 Since builds run user-provided scripts, which are impossible for the deployer to reverse-engineer, the build avoidance logic is necessarily heuristic and we cannot guarantee that unnecessary builds are always avoided, and _not even_ that necessary builds will always occur.
 The user always has the option of providing an explicit `build.[sh|cmd]` which will always be run but can use its own dependency tracking to minimize build time and avoid rebuilding deployable artifacts when that is not necessary.
 Here I merely describe what the current heuristics do.

-For `package.json` builds, the heuristic is contained in the [`npmPackageAppearsBuilt`]() function.
+For `package.json` builds, the heuristic is contained in the [`npmPackageAppearsBuilt`](https://github.com/digitalocean/functions-deployer/blob/0a25dc78dcdadb75fb409defb681bcfc440e6fba/src/finder-builder.ts#L1358) and [`scriptAppearsBuilt`](https://github.com/digitalocean/functions-deployer/blob/0a25dc78dcdadb75fb409defb681bcfc440e6fba/src/finder-builder.ts#L1327) function.
 It relies on comparing last modification times for the `node_modules` directory and the lock file to the last modification time for `package.json` itself.
 Note that it does not do a complete dependency check, so changes to files other than `package.json` will not necessarily trigger a new build.
 Note that the user always has the option to run non-incremental builds periodically and may be well advised to do so in cases where the heuristic is inadequate.

 For scripted builds, the heuristic employs a special indicator file called `.built`.
 A script can write and/or delete this indicator file to achieve rough control over whether or not the build runs.